 Who thinks searching inside videos thinks voice and images.
 Let’s focus on the voice as it is the best way to search a specific topic or context with precision.

-Video transcription has been a hot topic lately and many big players, such as Google, worked very hard on this problem.
+Video transcription has been a hot topic lately and many big companies, such as Google, worked very hard on this issue.
 There has been a lot of progress made but it still is insufficient.
-With the best recording conditions (not too much background noise, not too much accidents like someone coughing in the background, not too much music, etc) some software can achieve good results in English.
+With the best recording conditions (reduced background noise, music and accidents like someone coughing in the background, etc.) software can achieve good results in English.
 But let’s admit that those video recording conditions are way too unusual.
 I am pretty certain that we will achieve great results in the future, but we are not there yet.
-Other languages such as French and German are suffering from their syntaxes’ complexity and the natural language processing software has a hard time producing good automatic transcriptions.
+Other languages such as French and German are suffering from their syntax complexity.
+With these, natural language processing software can have a hard time producing good automatic transcriptions.

 Searching inside videos is all but doomed.
-We tend to forget that the main goal of video authors is to have as much viewers as possible.
+We tend to forget that the main goal of video producers is to have as much viewers as possible.
 Enabling a user to search in their videos increases the attractiveness of their content no matter how long they are.
-This is because every single moment can be consumed in a flexible way, and people will not tend to leave the video as soon as they start feeling less interested about the part that they are currently watching.
-It is therefore important that video players enable a simple method for the authors or supporters to quickly add text annotations to their video.
-This will be a huge help to their audience.
+This is because people will not tend to leave the video as soon as they start feeling less interested about the part they are currently watching.
+It is therefore important that video players enable a simple method for the authors or supporters to quickly add text annotations to their video to help to their audience.

 A feature to search inside videos has been tackled by ViJump as a help for video trimming.
-You basically search not only to know where parts that interest you are, but to obtain a shorter and focused version that you can readjust as needed and save.
+You basically search not only to find parts that interest you, but also to obtain a shorter and focused version that you can readjust as needed and save.

 Save/Share Video Cuts

-- Some are not patient enough to wait for the eventual right parts of the video they were interested in to show up.
+- Some viewers are not patient enough to wait for the eventual parts of the video they were interested in.
 Some of you might be saying: “Duh!
 Why would I wait?”.

-- The lack of search inside videos in players is a missing tool to jump straight to the interesting parts.
+- The lack of search inside videos in players is a missing tool that would help to jump straight to the interesting parts.

-Given the humongous number of online videos available to us, we are facing some challenges in using them effectively, as the video players innovation speed is not moving as fast as expected.
-We had a glance at a challenging topic that is the digestion of a massive number of online videos and we tried to point out where the next innovation should be taking place to answer the growing needs.
-Trimming videos for your personal interest and sharing it with the community appears to be a good solution as it helps creating more focused and digestible videos.
-Searching inside videos is a neat feature that will help trimming even faster and I foresee a bright future in the world of video annotations and automatic transcription.
+Given the humongous number of online videos available, the challenges is to use them effectively.
+Especially as the video players speed innovation is not moving as fast as expected.
+We looked at the challenge that represents the processing of a massive number of online videos.
+Then, we tried to point out where the next innovation should be taking place to answer the growing needs.
+Trimming videos for your personal interest and sharing it with the community appears to be a good solution as it helps creating more focused videos that are easier to process.
+Searching inside videos is a neat feature with a bright future in the world of video annotations and automatic transcription.